animeshdwivedi/graph-ql-playground/README.md

 This is a GraphQL and React Playground.

 -Scripts to Run the GraphQL Node Service:
-    nodemon app: You need to have nodemon installed globally node app: Just run the server.
+    -nodemon app: You need to have nodemon installed globally -node app: Just run the server.
 -Local Environment: http://localhost:4000/graphql